 Tutors are expected to focus on two areas: understanding and passing the citizenship test, and conversational English.
 Each shift is two hours long, and punctuality is important.
 Prior to the beginning of their shift, tutors must inform their shift coordinator if they will be absent/late.

-Each tutor is required to complete a minimum of 20 tutorial hours and five training/reflection hours by the end of the program’s 10-week period.
-After completing S.H.I.N.E.’s Orientation, you will sign up for one tutorial shift that you will commit to for the duration of the program (September 21, 2019 – November 24, 2019).
-Tutorial shifts are listed below.
+Each tutor is required to complete a minimum of 20 tutorial hours and 5 training/reflection hours by the end of the program’s 10-weeks.
+At S.H.I.N.E.’s Orientation & On-Site Training, you will confirm your tutorial shift, which you’ll commit to for the duration of the program (February 8 – April 19, 2020).

 The table below reflects S.H.I.N.E.’s usual shift schedule.